Names thrown in hat for next EU sanctions on Russia

 Meanwhile, the EU, last week, added Russian mercenary group Wagner to its Ukraine blacklist, on grounds it "spearheaded" Russian "aggression" in the war.

-This "signals the EU's strong determination to stand up for its interests and values, and to take tangible action against those threatening international peace and security and breaching international law," an EU foreign service spokesperson said.
+This "signals the EU's strong determination to stand up for its interests and values, and to take tangible action against those threatening international peace and security and breaching international law," an EU foreign service spokesperson told EUobserver.

 Vladimir Kara-Murza